05

 R+25

-That's your district's partisan lean.
+Your district's partisan lean.
 The outcome was decided when the lines were drawn.
-Not by you.
-By politicians in Raleigh.

-Only 10 of North Carolina's 50 state senate seats were considered a real race in 2024.
+Only 10 of NC's 50 senate seats were a real race in 2024.
 Yours wasn't one of them.

 Six communities.
 One senator who doesn't have to listen.